marianmosley/clio-spectrum/README.md

     ````brew install git````

 2. Get set up with git
-  - Create an account on github.com if you don't already have one.
+  - Create an account on github.com if you don't already have one
-  - Configure your git user name and email.
+  - Configure your git user name and email
   ````
   git config --global user.name "Your Name" git config --global user.email "your_email@whatever.com"